Android Central Verdict

 When discussing the best Android tablets, you have to start with the Galaxy Tab S8 series, which have the latest hardware, more RAM for DeX mode, and gorgeous 120Hz displays.
 The Galaxy Tab S8+ has the same 12.4-inch display and battery life, but its AMOLED visuals and quad Dolby Atmos speakers give a fantastic upgrade.
 It's just significantly more expensive than the Tab S7 FE.

 If you're willing to look outside of Samsung's offerings for a massive, mid-range Android tablet, take a gander at the Lenovo Yoga Tab 13.
 Its 13-inch display only hits 2160 x 1350 — slightly lower resolution — but it leaves the S7 FE behind in most other spec categories.
 It has a Snapdragon 870, 8GB of RAM, Wi-Fi 6 support (which the S7 FE lacks), a comparable 10,000mAh battery, and an 8MP selfie camera.
 On the other hand, it weighs half a pound more, doesn't last as long in battery tests, and makes you pay extra for the stylus.

 Even though Android fans will scoff, you can't discount Apple when talking about tablets.
-The iPad Air (2020) is only slightly more expensive than the Galaxy Tab S7 FE, and it gives you superior performance, an LCD with true tone colors that look excellent, and longer guaranteed software support for iPadOS — which crushes Android's tablet OS for optimization.
-Then again, this tablet is smaller, has less impressive battery life, and even more expensive accessories.
-If you want something bigger, the iPad Pro is a superb piece of hardware but costs about twice as much as the S7 FE in exchange.
+The iPad Air M1 (2022) is only slightly more expensive than the Galaxy Tab S7 FE, and it gives you superior performance, an LCD with true tone colors that look excellent, and longer guaranteed software support for iPadOS — which crushes Android's tablet OS for optimization.
+Then again, this tablet is smaller, has less impressive battery life, and has even more expensive accessories.

 Samsung Galaxy Tab S7 FE: Should you buy it?